AdobeDocs/journey-optimizer.en/help/using/content-management/multilingual-automated.md

 -->

 ## Create a multilingual content {#create-multilingual-campaign}

+>[!AVAILABILITY]
+>
+> Preview for Code-based experiences and Content cards content is currently unavailable with the automated flow.

 Once you have set up your Translation project and Language settings, you are ready to create your campaign or journey and customize your content for your different locales.